aishwarya-10/extracting-business-card-data-with-OCR/README.md

 <br>

 # OCR
 OCR or Optical Character Recognition is also referred to as text recognition or text extraction.
-This machine learning based **easyOCR** technique allows user to extract printed or handwritten text from posters, cards, documents, etc. The text can be words, text lines or paragraphs enabling us to have a digital version of scanned text.
+This machine learning-based **easyOCR** technique allows users to extract printed or handwritten text from posters, cards, documents, etc. The text can be words, text lines or paragraphs enabling us to have a digital version of scanned text.
 This significantly eliminates manual entry.
-The OCR used here is by [**JAIDED AI](https://github.com/JaidedAI/EasyOCR?tab=readme-ov-file).
+The OCR used here is by [**JAIDED AI**](https://github.com/JaidedAI/EasyOCR?tab=readme-ov-file).

 <br>